 - Abuse and Neglect.
 A focus of Terese’s practice since 2003.
 She has taken the time and discipline to attain certification as a Child Welfare Specialist.
-Terese has also assisted parents whose rights have been suspended achieve reunification while insuring safety of the children.
+Terese has also assisted parents whose rights have been suspended achieve reunification while ensuring safety of the children.

 - Appeals.
 Terese has over 20 years experience appealing criminal and family matters to the Michigan Court of Appeals.

 - Criminal Defense.
 A former and current part-time prosecutor, Terese has over 25 years of experience in criminal law.
-Her expertise and court room success has been recognized by her being asked several times to serve as a Special Assistant Prosecuting Attorney.
+Her expertise and courtroom success has been recognized by her being asked several times to serve as a special assistant prosecuting attorney.

 - Mediation/Parent Coordination.
 As with grandparent rights, the child is often the overlooked party in conflict between family members.
-Terese works with high conflict families to learn to resolve their differences and be healthy role models for their children.
+Terese works with high-conflict families to learn to resolve their differences and be healthy role models for their children.

-- Michigan State University, James Madison College, B.A.
+- Michigan State University, James Madison College, BA

 - University of San Francisco Law School, JD